symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

     then matched against the provided configuration from config.yml.
 - Default: if configured, a default Controller will be used.

-Appart from this, the ``DynamicRouter`` is also capable of dynamically specifying which Template will be used, in a similar way to the one used to determine the Controller (in order of precedence):
+Apart from this, the ``DynamicRouter`` is also capable of dynamically specifying which Template will be used, in a similar way to the one used to determine the Controller (in order of precedence):